cuelang/cuelang.org/content/en/docs/concepts/logic.md

 <p>
 <p>
-An important thing to note is that, unlike for required fields, conflicting values for an optional fields do not cause a struct to be faulty.
+An important thing to note is that, unlike for required fields, conflicting values for an optional field do not cause a struct to be faulty.
 This definition was a result from fitting the notion of closed structs into the value lattice.
 <!-- (jba) First mention of closed; no one knows what it means.